Candidates: Are you interviewing and need support?

 A #Caleres post from a Naturalizer (a Caleres brand) employee on the Calares career site.

-To deliver an even more authentic experience, all three companies ensure recruiters are empowered.
+To deliver an even more authentic experience, both companies ensure recruiters are empowered.
 When recruiters align with business units and understand what those business units offer, recruiters can reflect that in their interactions with candidates.